ALICE IBBOT (x. April 5, 1593)

 ANNE ISAAC (d.1560+)

-Marion Colthorpe, “Women at Court: Royal Household” in The Elizabethan Court Day By Day (2017) (http://folgerpedia.folger.edu/The_Elizabethan_Court_Day_by_Day) identifies Anne Isaac, daughter of Mr. Isaac and Margery Wroth (d.1540), as the Mrs. Morice or Morris who was Mother of Maids from January 1559 until 1560/1.
-Her husband was William Morice of Chipping Ongar, Essex and London (c.1500-January 17, 1554).
-They had married by 1539 and had two sons and one daughter.
-Their son James (1539-1597), like his father, was a Member of Parliament.
-Her brother, Edward Isaac of Well, Kent, and Morice were active in promoting the New Religion.
+Marion Colthorpe, “Women at Court: Royal Household” in The Elizabethan Court Day By Day (2017) (http://folgerpedia.folger.edu/The_Elizabethan_Court_Day_by_Day) identifies Anne Isaac, daughter of a Mr. Isaac and his wife, Margery Wroth (d.1540), as the Mrs. Morice or Morris who was Mother of Maids from January 1559 until 1560/1.
+By 1539, she married William Morice of Chipping Ongar, Essex and London (c.1500-January 17, 1554), a member of Parliament.
+They had two sons and one daughter, including James (1539-1597).
+Her husband and her brother, Edward Isaac of Well, Kent, were active in promoting the New Religion.
 Morice left all his goods to his wife.
-According to the History of Parliament entry for Morice, the Privy Council ordered an examination of Anne Morice and the inhabitants of Ongar on June 7, 1554 “that without authority of their own heads attempted lately to pluck down the church walls there.”
+According to his entry in The History of Parliament, the Privy Council ordered an examination of Anne Morice and the inhabitants of Ongar on June 7, 1554 “that without authority of their own heads attempted lately to pluck down the church walls there.”

 see ELIZABETH BARKER